spinnaker-plugins/aws-account-registration-plugin-spinnaker/README.md

     strict-plugin-loading: false
 # Available Plugin configuration properties:
 accountProvision:
   url: 'http://localhost:8080' # Remote host address.
+Query string is supported but must not include space characters.
   pullFrequencyInMilliSeconds: 10000 # How often this plugin should query the remote host.
   syncAgentFrequencyInMilliSeconds: 10000 # How often agent scheduler should run.
   iamAuth: false # Enable IAM authentication for API Gateway.